Top

 Elder neglect can occur in many forms.
 Below, our nursing home neglect lawyers explain a few common types of neglect:

-Falls in Nursing Homes and Assisted-Living Facilities
+Are Falls in Nursing Homes and Assisted-Living Facilities Considered Elder Neglect?

 When an elderly person is physically unable to stand up or walk on his or her own, he or she becomes dependent on caregivers to help.
 Most falls in nursing homes and assisted living facilities are preventable.
 So, one or more falls may be a sign of elder neglect.